awsdocs/amazon-cloudfront-developer-guide/doc_source/WordPressPlugIn.md

 ### Can’t find AWS resources<a name="WordPressPlugin-troubleshooting-locate-AWS-resources"></a>

 The CloudFront feature of the plugin creates resources in several AWS services, including CloudFront, AWS Certificate Manager, and AWS CloudFormation\.
-If you're looking for these resources in the [AWS Management Console](https://console.aws.amazon.com/) or listing them using an API, make sure that you use the US East \(N\.
+If you’re looking for these resources in the [AWS Management Console](https://console.aws.amazon.com/) or listing them using an API, make sure that you use the US East \(N\.
 Virginia\) Region \(us\-east\-1\)\.